 A cast iron bed is a fun way to keep your bedroom furniture from looking too matchy-matchy.
 This farmhouse-meets-industrial-meets-rustic style bed still has a traditional feel, but stands out against wooden dressers and upholstered accent furniture.

 The super sturdy metal frame is available in four finishes—bronze, white, matte black, and gold—each one as gorgeous as the next.
 Even the slats that support your mattress are made of metal, so this bed is as sturdy as it is statement-making.

-Best Velvet: Lulu and Georgia Deva Platform Bed
+Best Velvet: Lulu and Georgia Solene Platform Bed

-For a more modern look, consider the Deva Bed by Lulu and Georgia.
-Complete with crisp, clean lines and sleek velvet upholstery, this bed is available in five sizes and five solid colors, as well as one pattern.
-You can choose between navy, moss, and dove, as well as talc and navy if you prefer a more traditional linen upholstery.
-No matter what you choose, you'll get a casual, super inviting bed that has a lower profile and a solid pine wood frame.
+For a more modern look, consider the Solene Bed by Lulu and Georgia.
+Complete with crisp, clean lines and sleek velvet upholstery, this bed is available in three sizes and five colors.
+You can choose between white, buff, wheat, and dove, as well as boucle if you prefer something a little nontraditional.
+No matter what you choose, you'll get a casual, super inviting bed that has a lower profile and a solid wood frame.

 Best Rattan: Serena & Lily Harbour Cane Bed